squ1dd13/CLEO-iOS/README.md

 follow the instructions there.
 If you do have it installed, it might be worth running `rustup update` to ensure you're on the latest version.

-I build CLEO with the `nightly` toolchain.
+CLEO needs features that are only available in the `nightly` toolchain.
 If you get start a shell in the CLEO folder, you can use `rustup override set nightly` to set the toolchain to nightly for that directory.

 You'll need to have the `aarch64-apple-ios` target too, so run `rustup target add aarch64-apple-ios` to set that up.